Posts: 7,710

 The front part is pretty much identical.
 The schema in the 800mm image is comparatively smaller to fit into the same image width.

-The difference starts at the green element on the 800mm.
 You must be reading something different.
 I replied to Rover's question, and clearly stated "EF" two times.... ;-)

 Ah, yes, sorry.